- NAME: Linda McCartney

 Answer questions and see how you rank against other players.Play Now

 In 1967, Linda McCartney got the chance to work with one of the most adorned rock bands of the era, the Beatles, and caught the eye of guitarist and vocalist Paul McCartney.
 They later began dating and were married in March 1969.
 A vegetarian, McCartney wrote several cookbooks and was also active member of PETA.
-In 1995, McCartney discovered that she had breast cancer and died three years later.
+In 1995, McCartney discovered that she had breast cancer.
+She died three years later, on April 17,

-Photographer, author, musician, social activist.
-Born Linda Louise Eastman on September 24, 1941, in New York, New York.
+Photographer, author, musician and social activist Linda Louise McCartney was born Linda Louise Eastman on September 24, 1941, in New York City.

 Perhaps best known as the wife of Paul McCartney, member of the legendary rock group the Beatles, Linda McCartney was a talented artist in her own right.
 Growing up in Scarsdale, New York, she was no stranger to celebrity.
 Her father was a lawyer who had represented a number of artists and musicians, including Willem de Kooning and Tommy Dorsey.